Advertisement

 Oticon's global headquarters, just outside of Copenhagen.

-Oticon is the flagship brand of Demant A/S of Denmark, the world's second largest hearing aid manufacturer.
+Oticon is the flagship brand of Demant A/S of Denmark, the world's second-largest hearing aid manufacturer.
 Founded in 1904 by Hans Demant, whose wife had hearing loss, Oticon has a long history of producing innovative hearing aid technology.
-In 2016, with the introduction of its first Made-for-iPhone hearing aids—Oticon Opn—the company delivered what it called the first wireless "internet-connected hearing aids" along with advances in sound processing for better hearing.
+For example, Oticon launched DigiFocus, the world's first fully digital behind-the-ear (BTE) hearing aid in 1996, and in 2016, with the introduction of its first Made-for-iPhone Oticon Opn hearing aids, the company helped usher in wireless "internet-connected hearing aids" along with advances in sound processing for better hearing.

-Released in 2023, Oticon Real is Oticon's flagship hearing aid.
-Real picks up where its predecessors Oticon More and Opn S left off, advancing the company's BrainHearing™ philosophy with artificial intelligence and Deep Neural Network (DNN) models that run onboard Oticon's new Polaris R sound processing platform.
+Oticon remains a leader in aid innovation.
+Released in 2024, Oticon Intent is a significant leap forward and picks up where its predecessors Oticon Real, More, and Opn S left off.
+Intent advances the company's BrainHearing™ philosophy with 4D Sensor technology and artificial intelligence in a 2nd-gen Deep Neural Network (DNN) model that runs onboard Oticon's new Sirius sound processing platform.

-Oticon has done extensive research at its Centre for Applied Audiology Research and Eriksholm Research Centre in Denmark on how the brain processes sound.
-In 2016, Oticon launched the groundbreaking Velox technology platform, which powered the best-selling Opn and Opn S hearing aids.
-Velox introduced a number of proprietary sound processing algorithms designed to deliver BrainHearing™, an engineering philosophy introduced in 2014 designed to “support your brain by giving it the conditions it needs to create meaning from sound—instead of overloading it by turning up the volume.”
+Oticon has done extensive research at its Centre for Applied Audiology Research and Eriksholm Research Centre in Denmark about how the brain processes sound.
+The company has introduced numerous proprietary sound processing algorithms designed to deliver BrainHearing™, an engineering philosophy introduced in 2014 that “supports your brain by giving it the conditions it needs to create meaning from sound—instead of overloading it by turning up the volume.”

 In November 2020, Oticon changed hearing aid technology when it introduced Oticon More, the first hearing aid that used AI and DNN to improve speech understanding.
-Previously, hearing aid companies had launched Machine Learning (ML) and AI platforms to provide greater sound quality and listening comfort, but improving speech understanding using these futuristic technologies has been the holy grail for consumers and hearing aid manufacturers alike.
+Previously, hearing aid companies had launched machine learning and AI platforms to provide greater sound quality and listening comfort, but improving speech understanding using these futuristic technologies has been the holy grail for consumers and hearing aid manufacturers alike.

-Other hearing aid manufacturers, including Starkey and Whisper AI, are now employing AI and DNN models in their hearing aids, and more will likely follow.
+Other hearing aid manufacturers, including Starkey, Phonak, and Signia, are now employing artificial intelligence in hearing aids and their apps, and more will likely follow.

 Oticon hearing aid prices

-Oticon hearing aids range in price from $1,953 to $4,068 per device, depending on the model.
-Popular models include the Siya, Opn S, Xceed, Ruby, More, Zircon, and Real.
+Oticon hearing aids range in price from $1,587 to $3,928 per device, depending on the model.
+Popular models include the Siya, Opn S, Xceed, Ruby, More, Zircon, Real, and Intent.

 About Our Pricing Data